-Our Bibles coexist with the Bibles of other Christian communities and even traditions beyond the Church Notable among these traditions is the academy.
-In my circles the Bible is an object of fascination - a decidedly ambiguous image.
+object of fascination - a decidedly ambiguous image.
+(For that matter, so is Islam and most everything else.)
 Yet while the Bible funds the theological reflections that so occupy us scholars, more often it whispers answers to other concerns and shifts my thinking and even my scholarship into another key.
 Scripture in its rawness has the authority to bypass the centuries of poisoned discourse between Muslims and Christians - or academics and disciples - and speak according to its own apostolic agenda.

 Apologetics can sound both triumphalistic and defensive about Islam, while missionary stories and conversion narratives can sound sanguine about its dialogical potential for nurturing Christian faith.
 The reality is less predictable and more dramatic.
-In the wilderness - that is, outside the community of faith - the Bible was Jesus' means of power against the devil.
+In the wilderness the Bible was Jesus' means of power against the devil.
 Where the Bible is a means of power and presence, Islam is a domain of principalities and powers that dominate Muslims and harass Christians.
-Charismatic evangelicals subdue these forces and deliver the oppressed with Bible passages in intercessory prayers and power encounters. vi
+Charismatic evangelicals subdue these forces and deliver the oppressed with Bible passages in intercessory prayers and power encounters.

 Is Islam itself one of those forces?
 Hal Lindsey's book The Everlasting Hatred: The Roots of Jihad sees Islam as an eschatological enemy of God's people.
 Franklin Graham provoked widespread ire and embarrassment for his comments that Islam is "a very evil and wicked religion," but his judgment is echoed by just about every book on Islam in evangelical bookstores.
-"Islam denies the deity, death and resurrection of Jesus; therefore, it is an antichrist religion," says Reza F. Safa, who goes on to say, "I believe Islam is Satan's weapon to oppose God, His plan and His people" (17-18).
-What does this kind of talk say about evangelicalism?
-Is the Bible a means of hate, and Islam one of its targets?
-The "fundamentalist" Bible is often feared as such.
+"Islam denies the deity, death and resurrection of Jesus; therefore, it is an antichrist